d4rk-lucif3r/LuciferML/luciferml/supervised/README/Classification.md

 # Classification

- Encode Categorical Data then Applies SMOTE , Splits the features and labels in training and validation sets with test_size = .2 , scales self.X_train, self.X_val using StandardScaler.
+ Encode Categorical Data then Applies SMOTE , Splits the features and labels in training and validation sets with test_size = .2 , scales X_train, X_val using StandardScaler.
 Fits every model on training set and predicts results find and plots Confusion Matrix, finds accuracy of model applies K-Fold Cross Validation and stores accuracy in variable name accuracy and model name in self.classifier name and returns both as a tuple.